Study 4-Year Medicine: 1.5 Year on Campus and 2 Years UK/USA Clinical Rotations

 • Students and alumni of Caribbean Universities are part of a vibrant network of medical schools that offer clinical training and mentoring opportunities across the Northern Hemisphere in the UK, Europe, and North America.

-• Students benefit from a well-balanced lifestyle of coursework, clinical training, and tertiary networking with all transport and day-to-day facilities they need located throughout Antigua, Barbados, St. Vincent and the Grenadines, and Saint Lucia pleasant and reliable.
+• Students benefit from a well-balanced lifestyle of coursework, clinical training, and tertiary networking with all transport and day-to-day facilities they need located throughout Anguilla, Antigua and Barbuda, Barbados, and St. Vincent and the Grenadines pleasant and reliable.

 Watch Our Videos